nino/nino/README.md

 - 👋 Hi, I’m @nino
-- 👀 I’m interested in OCaml and ReScript.
+- 👀 Oh god, it’s happened.
+I’m interested in Rust now.
-- 🌱 I’m currently learning OCaml and ReScript.
+- 🌱 I’m currently learning Rust, why am I doing this to myself 😢.
-- 💞️ I’m looking to collaborate on OCaml and ReScript.
+- 💞️ I’m looking to collaborate on Rust.
 - 📫 How to reach me: ninoan.com